systemd-system.conf, system.conf.d, systemd-user.conf, user.conf.d — System and session service manager configuration files

 for details on the per-unit settings.

-DefaultTasksAccounting= defaults to on, the other
+DefaultTasksAccounting= defaults to yes,

 Configure the default value for the per-unit